hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 3. Clear ongoing snapshot map.
    Indeterminate result -> not possible, however operation may not be replicated to all backups.
-   Stray records are not a big problem because each record in snapshot map has `snapshotId` and we never reuse the same id in more than 1 attempts that could have a chance to write something to snapshot map.
+   Stray records are not a big problem because each record in snapshot map has `snapshotId` and we never reuse the same id in more than 1 attempt that could have a chance to write something to snapshot map.
 4. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
    Each processor instance writes its state to `IMap` as "chunks".
-   Any indeterminate put -> snapshot failed.
+   If there's any indeterminate put -> snapshot failed.
 5. Write `SnapshotVerificationRecord`.
    Indeterminate result -> snapshot failed.
 6. Make decision: if all processors succeeded in 1st phase and `SnapshotVerificationRecord` was written then the snapshot will be committed in 2nd phase (no-op for export-only snapshot), otherwise it will be rolled back.
-   In case of successful, not export-only snapshot: update in memory last good snapshotId in `JobExecutionRecord` to newly created snapshot and switch ongoing snapshot map index if it is not an exported snapshot.
+   In case of successful, not export-only snapshot: update in-memory last good snapshotId in `JobExecutionRecord` to newly created snapshot and switch ongoing snapshot map index if it is not an exported snapshot.
 7. Write `JobExecutionRecord` depending on case:
    a) for successful automatic snapshot and successful terminal exported snapshot: using safe method (*).